jsyang/ezphototrace/README.md

 ### todo

+#### Exports
+- export SVG only
+- export as openSCAD module

+#### Shapes
+- redefine shape origin (auto-compute the centroid or set it manually)
+- distance measurement between 2 points
 - define the height of extrusions
-- resize the tracings based on a known measurement
+- resize the tracings based on a known measurement (e.g. distance between these two points is known to be 150mm, resize everything else to fit this)
+- rotate shape so edge lies flat

+#### Targets
+- macOS, windows, linux support via Proton Native

 ## Getting started